harshvardhaniimi/personal-website/content/blog/the-question-of-god/02-song-of-lord/index.md

 The Krishna tells him to look around and Arjun notices how everything is paused.
 Krishna explains that the narrative won't resume unless you pick your bow and choose to fight.
 The war, however destructive it may turn out to be and will likely be, is destined to take place, and Arjun is destined to play his role in it.

-The events are foreordained and will happen as they should.
-[From Krishna's vantage point, the clues to shape the future are already present today.
-A negligent mind won't realise it; a *yogi* won't miss it.]{.underline} The events will occur as they must occur.
+The events are foreordained and will happen as they should. **From Krishna's vantage point, the clues to shape the future are already present today.
+A negligent mind won't realise it; a *yogi* won't miss it.** The events will occur as they must occur.

 # I am death, destroyer of the worlds.[^7]